About the proposal

 You'll also need to plan to change it ‘back’ to the original system after the temporary reduction ends in June 2021.

-The temporary 2% reduction only applies to employee contributions up to the Standard Earnings Limit (SEL) of £4,558 per month.
+The temporary 2% reduction only applies to employee contributions up to the Standard Earnings Limit (SEL) of £4,558 per month in 2020 and £4,610 in 2021.
 Employee contributions above the SEL and all Employer contributions remain unchanged.

 Who the change will affect